 My personal favorite thing to do with these candied walnuts is to add them to salads.
 They pair well with salads containing grilled chicken, salmon, and fruits.
-If that sounds good, be sure to check out my Strawberry Balsamic Chicken Salad with Candied Walnuts.Jump to Recipe
+If that sounds delightful, be sure to check out my Strawberry Balsamic Chicken Salad with Candied Walnuts.Jump to Recipe

 Ways to Use Candied Walnuts

 - Plain as a snack.
 Store them in a jar and keep them in the pantry to nibble on.

 - As a topper.
 Add to salads, popcorn, cereal, or ice cream.

 - Add to trail mix for a sweet twist.
 You can also make Chex mixes.

 - Sprinkled on a baked sweet potato or sweet potato casserole.